 In some cases, union members may be eligible for additional protection or benefits compared to workers who don’t belong to unions.
 By working with an attorney that is knowledgeable about the workers’ compensation system, you give yourself the best chance of receiving the maximum possible compensation for your medical expenses and lost wages.

 Not every worker and not every injury are covered under workers’ compensation.
-If you’ve been injured at work, Attorney Paul Giannetti can assist you whether your injury falls under workers’ compensation or personal injury law.
+If you’ve been injured at work, in Albany, New York, Attorney Paul Giannetti can assist you whether your injury falls under workers’ compensation or personal injury law.
 What are the differences?

 Personal injury law can apply to anyone who has been injured — on the job or elsewhere — due to the actions of someone else.
 To recover compensation for a personal injury, you and your attorney must demonstrate that the other party acted negligently and that the negligent behavior caused your injuries.
 To award you compensation, the court also typically will require that you show specific monetary losses, such as medical bills.